EC528-Fall-2025/Kagenti-AIWorkloads/README.md

 These goals are intended to ensure that Kagenti is a versatile, user-friendly, and effective tool that meets the needs of a wider range of users and use cases.

 ## Users/Personas
-The project aims to expand the capabilities and adoption of Kagenti by defining and implementing new use cases for the platform.
+The project aims to expand the capabilities and adoption of Kagenti by defining and implementing new use cases for the platform as well as directly contributing to the project.
 This includes extending the core platform to support these new applications, such as integrating agents into enterprise Slack channels.

 To facilitate adoption and demonstrate the platform's potential, we will create examples and demos that clearly showcase Kagenti's capabilities.
-The project will also enhance the Kagenti UI by improving its usability, adding new features, and refining the overall design to create a more intuitive and powerful user experience.
+The project will also enhance the Kagenti project by tackling fixing bugs, adding features, and other GitHub issues that come up.

 These goals are intended to ensure that Kagenti is a versatile, user-friendly, and effective tool that meets the needs of a wider range of users and use cases.